eduvpn/apple/BRANDING.md

       - Edit `supportURL` if applicable

-      - Add the `preDefinedProvider` key, whose value is a dictionary with the following keys:
+      - Add the `predefinedProvider` key, whose value is a dictionary with the following keys:

           - `base_url`: The value should be the base URL for the eduVPN server